Disabling VAAI Thin Provisioning Block Space Reclamation (UNMAP) in ESXi 5.0 (2007427)

 - Log in to your host using the Tech Support mode.
 For more information on using Tech Support mode, see Tech Support Mode in ESXi 4.1 and 5.0 (1017910).

-- From your ESXi 5.0 host, issue this
+- From your ESXi 5.0 host, run this command:

 esxcli system settings advanced set --int-value 0 --option /VMFS3/EnableBlockDelete

-Note: This is a per-host setting and must be issued on each ESXi 5.0 host in your cluster.
-It will work for both VMFS3 and VMFS5 datastores.
+- This is a per-host setting and must be issued on each ESXi 5.0 host in your cluster.
+It works for both VMFS3 and VMFS5 datastores.

 Without disabling the UNMAP feature, you might experience timeouts with operations such as Storage vMotions and Virtual Machine Snapshot Consolidation.